To select an infrastructure-as-a-service environment, you first need to know what IaaS features you want from a public cloud provider.

 Management and ease of use

 From management dashboards to tools to create and tear down scripts, the ease of use of an IaaS platform affects the daily life of the admin.
-AWS, Azure and Google are heavily focused on add-on services for their clouds.
+AWS, Azure and Google are heavily focused on add-on cloud services.
 While this increases operational options, it sometimes does so at the cost of simplicity.
 DigitalOcean, on the other hand, focuses more on ease of use for its core cloud offering, rather than additional services.

 AWS, Azure, Google and IBM have all invested in tools and services to do a spectrum of jobs.
 This is an area to evaluate if you plan to integrate homegrown code and service packets, such as databases.
 More and more, the large CSPs support third-party SaaS apps to increase the potential value of these integrations.
 In this area, the largest CSPs will likely come out ahead.